Assi Rahbani: Personal life and health

-Aside from Rahbani's professional relationship with Fairuz, the two were also a couple.
+Aside from Rahbani's professional relationship with Fairuz, the two were also married for a quarter of a century.
 In 1953, Rahbani proposed to Fairuz and the couple married a year later.
-On 22 September 1972, Rahbani suffered a brain hemorrhage and was hospitalized at Rizk Hospital in Beirut, Lebanon.
+On 26 September 1972, Rahbani suffered a brain hemorrhage and was hospitalized at Rizk Hospital in Beirut, Lebanon.
 After three surgeries, the hemorrhage was halted.

-By the late 1970s, Rahbani's mental health began to deteriorate.
+By the late 1970s, Rahbani's mental health had begun to deteriorate.
 Fairuz and the Rahbani Brothers agreed to end their professional and personal relationship in 1979, which also included Fairuz separating from Assi Rahbani.